luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - Get the current logged-in user's ID (from the auth context or useAuth hook)
     - Use Supabase client to insert a new record into the `animals` table
     - Include all form field values plus `created_by` field set to the current user's ID
-    - Handle errors from Supabase (display error message if insert fails)
+    - Handle errors from Supabase using `errorUtils` for consistent user-friendly messages
+    - Verify data was inserted (check both error and data response)
     - Show loading state while submitting (disable form, show loading indicator)

 4. **Handle successful submission**: